Ceres, California: History

-The history of Ceres is recounted in Arcadia Publishing Company's Images of America series entitled, "Ceres, by Jeff Benziger.
+The history of Ceres is recounted in Arcadia Publishing Company's Images of America series entitled, Ceres, by Jeff Benziger.
 It was released on August 23, 2010.

+The Ceres Historical Museum highlights items from the town's history, focusing on items which were used in the daily life in Ceres.

 Geography

-According to the U.S. Census Bureau, Ceres has a total area of 8.0 sq mi(20.8 km^{2}), 99.9% of it land and 0.1% of it covered by water.
+According to the U.S. Census Bureau, Ceres has a total area of 9.5 sq mi(24.6 km^{2}), 99.9% of it land and 0.1% of it covered by water.
 The formation of alluvial fans in the San Joaquin Valley has led to a rather flat regional geography.
 No active earthquake fault traces in the project vicinity are known.
 Hydrological feature mapping of the Ceres area has been conducted by the U. S. Geological Survey.